Wi11Wang/particle-pack-generation/readme.md

 ## Implementation & Usage

-1. Convert tomogram & segmentation mask to memory map
+1. Convert tomogram & segmentation mask to `numpy` memory map (in case out-of-memory issue)
-   - We provide an example implementation to convert `.nc` files into memory map in `merge_nc.py`.
 2. Extract particles & convert them into meshes
    - Run `separate.py` to extract each particle and its mask so that we can convert them into meshes.
 3. Simulate particle physics in Blender